Very long-term relaxation of harmonic 1D self-gravitating systems: Long-term relaxation

 On the contrary, \scHarmonic{} displays a completely different asymptotic trend in Figure~\ref{fig:scaling_plummer_harmonic}.
 Indeed, \scHarmonic{} relaxes on a timescale scaling like ${ \trel \!\propto\!
-N^{2} \tdyn }$.
+N^{\gamma} \tdyn }$, where ${ \gamma \!=\!
+2.19 \!\pm\!
+0.05 }$.\footnote{For ${ D_0 \!=\!
+0.022 }$, the power law index reads ${ \gamma \!=\!
+2.25 \!\pm\!
+0.08 }$.} Taking into account the aforementioned bias, we conjecture a quadratic asymptotic behavior for the relaxation time of \scHarmonic{}.
 This is the main result of this paper.
 Such an (extremely) slow relaxation cannot be explained by \BL\@, since this kinetic equation predicts rather a linear scaling with respect to $N$.
+Figure~\ref{fig:scaling_plummer_harmonic} is a rich figure that deserves further comments.